KripkesBeard/KripkesBeard.github.io/index.md

 Hello!
-I am Peter, welcome to my website.
+My name is Peter, welcome to my website.

 I am a logician at heart.
-I study symbolic logic and its application to the fields of philosophy, mathematics, computer science, and linguistics.
+I study symbolic logic and its application to the fields of philosophy, mathematics, computer science, linguistics, and physics.
 I am especially interested in the study of languages, both artificial and natural, and their formal semantics.

-In the realm of computer science, the primary programming languages I use are Haskell, Scheme, Prolog, and C and I work with embedded domain specific languages, metalinguistic abstraction, interpreters, compilers, and the foundations of programming language theory.
+In the realm of computer science, the primary programming languages I use are Haskell, Scheme, Prolog, and C. I work maily with interpreters, compilers, embedded domain specific languages, metalinguistic abstractions, and the foundations of programming language theory.

 Below you can find some of my work:

 # Books